 Stocktaking 101 For Bars, Restaurants And Cafes

 Troubleshooting Variances

-Create a list of the items that have major Variances
+Create a list of the items that have major variances

 You need to understand the items that are costing your business money and then create a plan for doing something about it.
-This plan then needs to be communicated to your team and implemented.
+This plan needs to be communicated to your team and implemented.

-How can technology be leveraged to streamline the stocktaking process, specifically for tracking and analysing stock levels?
+How can technology streamline the stocktaking process?

+Stocktaking 101 For Bars, Restaurants And Cafes